butzee/Quarkus_mtls_test/README.md

 Start-ContainerOrCluster.ps1
 ```

-This script manages prerequisites, infrastructure, and microservices.
-It creates certificates, libraries, a Kubernetes cluster, a local Docker registry, and deploys Kafka and microservices to the cluster.
+This script manages the project fully.
+Start it and beginn with "Get Information about the Project and Prerequisites".